 To use your CBD flowers, simply grind them up, and smoke them in your method of choice.
 We've discussed smoking and vaping CBD before, so click the link to read up on it.

 If you don't smoke, you're likely looking for another way to consume CBD.
 Well, fear not.
-CBD oils are also a great way to get a dose of CBD.
+CBD oils for pain are also a great way to get a dose of CBD.

 Many people use CBD oil to help improve their quality of sleep, to improve their appetites, and to assist in pain management.
 You can use CBD oil in several different ways.
 However, the sublingual method is by far the most popular.

 To use a CBD oil sublingually, simply place a few drops under your tongue.
 Hold it there for 30 seconds, before swallowing the rest of the oil.
 Taking Cannabidiol sublingually means that the bioavailability rate also remains high.